Irreconcilables (Philippines): Detention and later release

 On February 12, 43 prisoners and 15 servants disembarked at Piti and trekked for two miles to Asan, where they were initially housed under guard in tents.
-Construction of the prison ws completed on March 22.
-Prison facilities included exercise equipment, a small library, a dining room, and a kitchen separate from the prison barracks and run by servants.
+Construction of the prison was completed on March 22.
+Prison facilities included exercise equipment, a small library, a dining room, and a kitchen separated from the prison barracks run by servants.
 Each prisoner was assigned 28 square feet of floor space, an army cot, and shelf space for personal items.

 Most deportees agreed to take the U.S. oath of allegiance after some time in detention and were returned to the Philippines.
 Mabini and Ricarte were exceptions.